SAMS-UK/rateaskate_privacy_policy/privacy-policy.md

 ----------------

 ### Introduction
-Our Privacy Policy explains what information the Scottish Association for Marine Science collects through the Rate-a-Skate app, how it is used, and what choices you have regarding your data.
+Our Privacy Policy explains what information the Scottish Association for Marine Science collects through the SkateSpotter app, how it is used, and what choices you have regarding your data.

 The Rate-a-Skate app is provided by the Scottish Association for Marine Science free of charge and is intended for use as is.